Could We Observe an Exploding Black Hole in the Near Future?: Quasi-extremal Black Holes with Physics Beyond the Standard Model

 where $E$ is the energy of the particle emitted via Hawking radiation and the sum is over all emitted fermions (+) and bosons ($-$) in the SM and dark sector.
 The number of degrees of freedom of the $i$-th particle is given by $n_{\rm dof}^{i}$ and we use the greybody factors, $\Gamma^i(M_{\rm PBH},E,Q_D^*)$, provided by \texttt{BlackHawk}~\cite{Arbey:2019mbc,Arbey:2021mbl} up to the maximum value of the charge parameter for which they are available, $Q_D^{*}=0.999$.
 These greybody factors are given for the standard electric charge, but are also valid for a dark electric charge.
 For $Q_D^{*}>0.999$, we use the greybody factors at $Q_D^{*}=0.999$ and retain only the dependence on $Q_D^{*}$ through the temperature in the argument of the exponential in \cref{eq:d2NdEdt}.
 Due to the exponential suppression, this approach accurately captures the leading dependence on the charge parameter in this regime.

-In \cref{fig:pbh-evolution} we show the time evolution of the PBH mass (blue), charge parameter (red) and temperature (orange) of a Schwarzschild (dotted) and RN (solid) PBH with initial mass $M^{i}_{\rm PBH} = 9.6 \times 10^{12}$\,g and for the RN PBH an initial charge parameter $Q_D^{i*} = 0.01$, for $m_D=10^{10}\,$GeV and $e_D=10^{-3} e_{\rm SM}$.\footnote{PBHs of a mass $10^{11}$ to $10^{13}$\,g would typically have $Q_D^{i*} \sim 10^{-4}$ due to random charge fluctuations during formation~\cite{Bai:2019zcd}, so we assume a mild asymmetry generation mechanism.} We see that a Schwarzschild PBH of this mass would fully evaporate around $10^4$ years after the big bang.
+In \cref{fig:pbh-evolution} we show the time evolution of the PBH mass (blue), charge parameter (red) and temperature (orange) of a Schwarzschild (dotted) and RN (solid) PBH with initial mass $M^{i}_{\rm PBH} = 9.6 \times 10^{12}$\,g and for the RN PBH an initial charge parameter $Q_D^{*i} = 0.01$, for $m_D=10^{10}\,$GeV and $e_D=10^{-3} e_{\rm SM}$.
+We see that a Schwarzschild PBH of this mass would fully evaporate around $10^4$ years after the big bang.
 The RN black hole starts to lose mass in the same way but the explosion is halted by the increasing charge parameter, which dramatically decreases the PBH's temperature and heavily suppresses Hawking radiation.
 The quasi-extremal PBH is then essentially stable until the dark Schwinger effect becomes efficient, at around $10^{10}$\,years, at which point the PBH rapidly discharges (passing from a very slow discharge regime to a very rapid one, the superradiant discharge regime~\cite{PhysRevLett.33.558}).
 The PBH then follows a Schwarzschild-like explosion.